 Documentation and other information that the Receiver has collected shows that money derived from the scheme was used by Nadel to purchase and/or fund other businesses.
-The Receiver has expanded the Receivership to include additional businesses controlled by Nadel in the Receivership.
+The Receiver has expanded the Receivership to include additional businesses controlled by Nadel.
 See discussion of expansion at Section V.B. below.